 Too Good To Go and Olio are the interesting apps for fighting food waste.

 Too good to go help the food stores to sell their excess food in order to fight food waste instead of throwing it away.
-Their mission is to control and reduce wasting foods worlwide, and their vision is to create a world where food produced is food consumed.
+Their mission is to control and reduce wasting foods worldwide, and their vision is to create a world where food produced is food consumed.

 OLIO is an app that links neighbours to make sure that surplus food and other items are shared instead of being wasted.
 The location-based app and website let users list and post a photo of the unwanted food items that will otherwise go waste.